Woman accusing Jay-Z and Sean 'Diddy' Combs of sexual assault acknowledges inconsistencies

 “This incident didn’t happen and yet he filed it in court and doubled down in the press,” he said.
 “True Justice is coming.
 We fight FROM victory, not FOR victory.
 This was over before it began.
 This 1-800 lawyer doesn’t realize it yet, but, soon.”

-Buzbee told The Associated in an email that if someone raises a new issue which didn’t previously exist, her legal team's job is to continue collecting facts and evidence.
+Buzbee told The Associated in an email that if someone raises a new issue which didn’t previously exist, his legal team's job is to continue collecting facts and evidence.

 Jay-Z’s attorney, Alex Spiro, asked the court to dismiss the case, saying in a statement, “It is stunning that a lawyer would not only file such a serious complaint without proper vetting, but would make things worse by further peddling this false story in the press.”